 Cookies can be distinguished according to their purpose, their storage duration or their provider.

 On the one hand, there are so-called necessary-cookies.
 These are absolutely necessary for the functions of the website and without these cookies certain services cannot be offered on the website.
 On the other hand, there are non-necessary-cookies that give their users valuable information about user behaviour and website visits.
-These cookies, also known as analysis-cookies, may serve various purposes, such as marketing or the compilation of statistics.
+These cookies, also known as analysis-cookies, may serve for statistic and marketing purposes.

 The storage time of cookies can vary greatly.
 Temporary-cookies are limited to one session (so-called “session-cookies”) and make sure a website can be used without interruption during a session.
 During this time, a session-ID is assigned to the user and stored by these cookies.
 This ID can also be used for internal reports, but it is not possible to identify the user.
 After closing the browser, these cookies expire.
 By contrast, permanent-cookies are stored on the user’s computer for a longer period of time.
 These cookies enable analysis of user behaviour on the website or display the website with stored personalized content.
 You can see the exact storage period of the individual cookies in the table below.